Mega Man X Collection

 Mega Man X Collection is a compilation of video games developed by Capcom.
-Released on January 10, 2006, exclusively in North America for the GameCube and PlayStation 2 platforms, Mega Man X Collection contains the first six games in the Mega Man X series, which originated on the Super Nintendo Entertainment System and made its way primarily onto various 32-bit consoles.
+Released on January 10, 2006, exclusively in North America for GameCube and PlayStation 2, Mega Man X Collection contains the first six games in the Mega Man X series, which originated on the Super Nintendo Entertainment System and made its way primarily onto various 32-bit consoles.
 All six games are action platformers in which the player traverses a series of stages and gains the special weapons of defeated bosses.

 In addition to these games, Mega Man X Collection includes unlockable artwork and music relating to the series, as well as Mega Man: Battle & Chase, a racing game based on the original Mega Man series that was previously unreleased in North America.
 The compilation is a follow-up to Mega Man Anniversary Collection, another compilation of eight games in the original Mega Man series previously released on both platforms and the Xbox.
 Critical reception for Mega Man X Collection has been average to fairly positive.
 Reviews have noted it as a competent portfolio of games of varying quality, but have expressed negative comments regarding its lack of additional content.

-A similar compilation, Mega Man X Legacy Collection, was released in 2018.